Oracen/temporal-dbt-python/README.md

 # temporal-dbt-python

-A Temporal DBT Workflow and worker
+A Temporal Workflow and worker for automating DBT operations

 ## Project Description